Skip to content

 If you are a veteran, you have 3 options for your healthcare.

-Find out whether you are eligible for comprehensive healthcare support through the Australian Department of Veterans’ Affairs, including free or low cost:
+Find out whether you are eligible for comprehensive healthcare support through the Australian Department of Veterans’ Affairs, including free or low cost for:

 • medical specialist services, including pathology and radiology